programming-notes/javascript-from-ruby-challenge/03-functions-and-methods/01-functions-vs-methods.md

 2. `toUpperCase` is a property of the `String` object.
 When we reference this property, it returns a function.
 3. `()` means _execute this function_.

 Let's make one thing very clear: **JavaScript does not have methods in the same way that Ruby has methods**.
-Instead, JavaScript has [first-class functions](http://en.wikipedia.org/wiki/First-class_function) which means that you can assign funtions to variables and object properties.
+Instead, JavaScript has [first-class functions](http://en.wikipedia.org/wiki/First-class_function) which means that you can assign functions to variables and object properties.
 In practice, this looks and works in a similar manner to how methods work in Ruby (and many other object-oriented languages, for that matter).
 In JavaScript, a method is merely a function that is assigned to the property of an object.

 JavaScript defines methods for its core global objects (`String`, `Array`, `Object`, etc.) which we can use on any objects of that type.
 In a browser environment, there are a vast number of other methods JavaScript provides for working with objects like `document`, `window`, `location`, and more.